Quantum Walk Comb in a Fast Gain Laser

-In harmonic oscillator solutions, only the zeroth order mode is a minimum uncertainty state, being narrowest both in frequency space and reciprocal time, while modes higher on the energy ladder exhibit simultaneously broader spectral and temporal widths (see Fig. \ref{fig1:concept}C,D).
+In harmonic oscillator solutions, only the zeroth order mode is a minimum uncertainty state, being narrowest both in frequency space and reciprocal time, while modes higher on the energy ladder exhibit simultaneously broader spectral and temporal widths (Fig. \ref{fig1:concept}C,D).
 Introducing linear non-Hermiticity to the system in the form of frequency-dependent gain and dissipation leads to a contraction of the final state to a narrow Gaussian profile (i.e. a pulse) when reaching the state at the bottom of the dispersion trap.
-Dynamically, this behaviour is characterised by a transition of the initial ballistic broadening of the quantum random walk to a regime of diffusive propagation \cite{eichelkraut_mobility_2013,dikopoltsev_observation_2022} (see Fig. \ref{fig1:concept}E).
-Previously, a similar mapping considering gain curvature instead of dispersion was established by H. Haus \cite{haus_theory_1975}, demonstrating the dissipation to low supermodes in frequency lattices.
+Dynamically, this behaviour is characterised by a transition of the initial ballistic broadening of the quantum walk to a regime of diffusive propagation \cite{eichelkraut_mobility_2013,dikopoltsev_observation_2022} (Fig. \ref{fig1:concept}E).
+Previously, a similar mapping considering gain curvature instead of dispersion was established \cite{haus_theory_1975}, demonstrating the dissipation to low supermodes in frequency lattices and an M\textsuperscript{1/4}-dependence of the bandwidth \cite{kuizenga_fm_1970} (Fig. S13).
 The stabilisation in low modes exposes the inherent limitations of such systems in reaching their intrinsic bandwidth.